Rabbit Flat, Northern Territory: Roadhouse

 On the morning of 6 August 1975, media interest was aroused when twin boys were born to the Farrands.
 Neither the surprised parents nor medical staff in Alice Springs were aware that more than one baby was expected.
-Mother Jackie and the babies were flown to Alice Springs hospital by the Royal Flying Doctor Service of Australia for observation, because the boys were six weeks premature.
+Mother Jackie and the babies were flown to Alice Springs hospital by the Royal Flying Doctor Service for observation, because the boys were six weeks premature.
 On arrival in Alice Springs, the pilot of the RFDS aircraft was reported to have quipped that "the population of Rabbit Flat doubled last night".
 A documentary film about Rabbit Flat was produced by the Australian Broadcasting Corporation for its television series A Big Country.

 Closure of the Roadhouse

 After more than 41 years of service, the Farrands decided to close the roadhouse to all services, except weather reporting and the sale of souvenirs and preserved goods.
 The change occurred on 31 December 2010.

 Climate

 Rabbit Flat has a hot-semi-arid climate (Köppen: BSh) with a very hot, highly erratic wet season between December and March and a warm to hot dry season from April to November, with cooler nights and lower humidity.
 The highest recorded temperature is 47.9 C on 25 December 2019, whilst the lowest is -3.5 C on 5 July 1984.
 The roadhouse manager maintained the weather station at Rabbit Flat, the closest other station being at Balgo, a small Aboriginal community 211 km to the west.